clementbiron/dfwp_tools/README.md

 ### install.sh
 WordPress auto install with WP-Cli

-Warning: this script is no longer valid, please adapted it to your needs
+Warning: it's a draft copy, please don't use before checking the code

 ## Features
 - Install WordPress (fr only for now)